NDA INFORMATION

 WHEN MIGHT I BE ASKED TO SIGN AN NDA?

-Non-disclosure agreements are often used to cover up any situation that the other side does not want to be known.
-In other words, any situation that brings shame on them personally or affects their public reputation if the other side is a company or institution.
+1. Most commonly, non-disclosure agreements are used frequently at the “resolution” of a dispute, to cover up a situation that the other side does not want to be publicly known.
+In other words, any situation that brings shame on them personally or (if an organization/ company) affects their public reputation.

-NDAs are also sometimes used pre-emptively - for example, at the beginning of an employment relationship, before a particular event or a meeting - before any problems or conflicts have arisen.
-This is to ensure that is there is a complaint or other conflict, you are already bound not to speak about it.
+2. NDAs are also sometimes used pre-emptively - for example, at the beginning of an employment relationship, before a particular event or a meeting - before any problems or conflicts have arisen.
+This is to ensure that if there is a complaint or other conflict in the future, you are already bound not to speak about it.

 Here is a breakdown of where we see NDAs most often: